 The BHA has identified hundreds of eligible tree pits.
 Interested property owners should write to the BHA at firstname.lastname@example.org or call the BHA office at 718-858-9193.
 The BHA reserves the rights to select all qualifying projects.

-We need Heights residents to assist us in reporting any dangerous conditions involving trees and especially in the case of accidents.
+Heights residents can ensure the continued beauty of our leafy streets by reporting any dangerous conditions involving trees and especially in the case of accidents.
 Should you witness damage to a street tree, act quickly to record the vehicle license plate, taking a photo and noting the exact location.
-Forward these facts to the BHA so we can notify the Parks Department, which follows a process for seeking monetary compensation.
+Forward these facts to the BHA so we can notify the Parks Department, which can seek monetary compensation.

 If you’d like to make a donation to the BHA’s Tree Fund, please go here.
 Thank you!